 You should now have a manageable outdoor toy storage and sorting system.
 Decide which the kids enjoy playing with all the time and which would be best in the rotation.
-Now, don’t forget to actually rotate through the buckets you’ve put away or all that work was for nothing.
+Don’t forget to actually rotate through the buckets you’ve put away or all that work was for nothing.

 When kids need some extra motivation to get outside, go pull out a new bucket.
 Make it exciting.
-Let them ‘discover’ the bucket, for younger kids you can place the toys out in a scattered fashion.
-Or invite the kids to choose which will be opened.
-Either way, I hope this new strategy of outdoor toy rotation brings many hours of enjoyable outdoor play and helps keep your backyard from looking like a discarded toy junk yard.
+Let them ‘discover’ the bucket.
+Younger kids will enjoy it you scatter items or a bucket for them to discover.
+Or invite the kids to choose which bucket will be brought out.
+Either way, this new strategy of outdoor toy rotation brings many hours of enjoyable outdoor play and helps keep your backyard from looking like a discarded toy junk yard.

 P.S.
 If getting your kids outside is harder than you’d like, check out this list of 10 simple strategies to get kids outdoors.
-I’ve also created an outdoor activity jar printable with some fun and easy activities for those kids who still need a bit more motivation to get out the door.
+You may also want to grab this outdoor activity jar printable with some fun and easy activities for those kids who still need a bit more motivation to get out the door.

 Outdoor Activity Themed Bucket Ideas

 Natural Loose Parts Play: twigs and sticks, pinecones, rocks, seashells, feathers, wood rounds

 Construction: pieces of scrap lumber, sticks, string or rope, dowels, hammer and nails

 Water Tub/Table/Pool: measuring cups, empty plastic jars and bottles, spoons, watering cans, sponges (If you don’t have a water table, a large tub or a large bowl will work fine)